philrae2/Logseq/pages/Books_ Marketing Saves the World.md

 		- Note: **understand your problem space deeply** id:: 7c35d905-7d6d-44f6-b679-5c5feb462b4b
-	- ^^You should start by saying that when someone here is deciding to accept a speaking engagement, he should first ask himself if he has anything worthwhile to say.^^
+	- ^^You should start by saying that when someone here is deciding to accept a speaking engagement, he should first ask himself if he has anything worthwhile to say.^^ id:: 6443524d-3fc9-4ebe-8b84-04658375de88
 	- What, after all, do consultants offer?
-Three things: people, skills and knowledge.
-McKinsey did not offer solve-the-problem methodologies as our competitors did.
-Instead, our editorials on issues that mattered to senior management positioned us as leaders, not consultants. id:: 4e2ddeaa-5449-4244-94c1-4891cb9385cf
+Three things: people, skills and knowledge. **McKinsey did not offer solve-the-problem methodologies as our competitors did.
+Instead, our editorials on issues that mattered to senior management positioned us as leaders, not consultants.** id:: 4e2ddeaa-5449-4244-94c1-4891cb9385cf
-		- Note:offer leadership not just your knowledge or skill sets id:: 60c80cf3-1c33-425a-9640-2249e67a2fec
+		- Note: offer leadership not just your knowledge or skill sets id:: 60c80cf3-1c33-425a-9640-2249e67a2fec
 	- Second, **to actually change the perspective and position of your firm, whether you consult or make soda pop, you probably need to do three or four things that somehow add up to a coordinated and sustained effort**. id:: 62077f8b-426a-49db-bbfe-80d6d2a842c0